-TRE is a wholly owned subsidiary of TRC and provides specialist non-life and life reinsurance.
+TRE provides specialist non-life and life reinsurance.
 Under Solvency II, TRE's SCR is calculated using the Standard Formula for all components.
 The Standard Formula is a risk-based capital requirement that covers underwriting risk, market risk, credit risk and operational risk in a formulaic way and can be diagrammatically represented as follows: